-Shares Issued and Outstanding and Shares Reserved for Exercise of Warrants
+Shares Issued and Outstanding and Shares Reserved for Exercise of Warrants, Stock Options, and the 2015 Plan

-As of March 31, 2015 the Company has 7,123,074 shares of common stock issued and outstanding; and approximately 4,700,000 shares reserved for issuance upon the exercise of outstanding warrants.
+As of May 12, 2017, the Company has 17,376,012 shares of common stock issued and outstanding; and 8,947,540 shares reserved for issuance upon the exercise of outstanding warrants, convertible notes, outstanding stock options, and shares reserved for the 2015 Plan.

-Our shares are available for quotation on the Over-the-Counter Bulletin Board, and we believe this is important for raising capital to finance our growth plan.
-We intend to deploy any future capital we may raise to expand our sales and marketing capabilities, develop ancillary software products, enhance our internal infrastructure, support the accounting, auditing and legal costs of operating as a public company, and provide working capital.
+Our shares are available for quotation on the OTCQB, and we believe this is important for raising capital to finance our growth plan.
+We intend to deploy any future capital we may raise to provide working capital, expand our sales and marketing capabilities, develop ancillary software products, enhance our internal infrastructure, and support the accounting, auditing and legal costs of operating as a public company.